To Zero Waste

 Citizenship education in practice

 Do you want your pupils to participate enthusiastically and creatively in citizenship education?
 Download the free assignments for an impression of the materials on offer.
 The Goals2030 website offers step-by-step plans and more than 150 videos.
+The game duration of 51 tasks varies from half an hour to five hours.

 Link to website: Goals2030